Chance-Constrained Unit Commitment with N-1 Security and Wind Uncertainty: Computational results

 \subsubsection{Cost comparison}

 The resulting deterministic unit commitment problem with $N-1$ contingencies is a mixed-integer linear program that is solved using CPLEX 12.7.
 The time taken by CPLEX to produce a feasible solution with a $1\%$ optimality tolerance for the deterministic problem is $253.53$ seconds.
-The modified Benders decomposition algorithm to solve the SCCUC problem for the same instance is $525.31$ seconds.
+The modified Benders decomposition algorithm solves the same instance \kaarthik{in} $525.31$ seconds.
 The total cost of the unit commitment and the different cost components are shown in Table \ref{tab:costs}.
-We observe that the total cost of the SCCUC solution is almost equal to the cost of its deterministic counterpart.
-Major differences show up in the cost of generation reserves.
-The chance constrained model allocates twice as much reserves to handle wind power fluctuations.
-As mentioned previously the deterministic counterpart is unaware of wind fluctuations and it allocates the bare minimum amount of generation reserves as required by the system operator ($0.5\%$ of the load).
-The difference in the start-up cost for the chance constrained solution is also a result of the higher amount of generation reserves.
-Larger reserves leads to more generator commitments and higher overall start ups costs.
-The key observation from Table \ref{tab:costs} is that, when the wind penetration is around $20\%$ to $30\%$, the power generated by wind can be utilized without incurring too much cost-overhead, while keeping the system secure under $N-1$ contingencies.
+We observe that the total cost of the SCCUC solution is almost equal to the cost of its deterministic counterpart. \kaarthik{The main takeaway from Table \ref{tab:costs} is that, the chance constrained unit commitment with N-1 constraints can accommodate fluctuations in wind while protecting the system against contingencies without incurring too much in operational costs.
+We remark that the reserves from $r_i^+$ and $r_i^-$ are exactly the same in both the deterministic and the chance-constrained problems because the deterministic counterpart was enforced to allocate exactly the same amount of reserves as that of the chance-constrained problem.
+But, in practice, a nominal reserve rule of $3\%$ to $5\%$ of the total load in the system is allocated for reserves to account for the wind fluctuations.
+This may be more or less than what is required to handle the wind fluctuations depending on the forecast values.
+Furthermore, the exact generators and their individual contribution to these reserve are not optimized in the deterministic formulation.
+Hence, the chance-constrained optimization problem proposed in this paper provides a more economical and accurate solution to handle wind penetration into the transmission system while keeping the system secure under N-1 contingencies.}